 Educational Programs for Youth and Adults: While education reforms have been expanding in Peru, more work still needs to be done.
 Thirty-four percent of children under the age of eighteen are in the workforce, instead of enjoying the benefits of an education.
 Support is needed not only by the government, but by those who take advantage of volunteering opportunities in Peru.

 A Note about Volunteering in Orphanages: GivingWay does not endorse orphanage volunteer opportunities.
 Why?
 Studies have shown that some orphanages are being run like businesses.
 Instead of actually doing good for the people of Peru, they are concerned mainly with making a profit.
 Also, other studies have proven that orphans need steady ongoing relationships, rather than changing faces of visiting volunteers.
 The result of these negative practices: the breakup of families and the continued institutionalization of children.
-For these reasons, and countless more, it is advised to volunteer with community based projects that help children stay within their home-communities.
+For these reasons, and countless more, it is advised to volunteer with a community based volunteer project that help children stay within their home-communities.

 In Peru, animals need help, too.
 This is particularly true for wild animals that need to be rescued because they are sick, injured, or in danger of being hunted.
 Those who help will be able to see these animals through the rehabilitation process.
 Getting the opportunity to volunteer at a wildlife sanctuary puts volunteers near monkeys, coatis, deer, macaws, and more.